 The aim is to reduce the amount of heat lost from the original insulation during the new upgrade.

 Existing roof coverings sometimes get replaced with a different material than the original.
 An example would be replacing a slate roof with concrete tiles.

-The roof of a building gets defined as a thermal element.
+The roof of any building is actually defined as a 'thermal element'.
 Thus, any work carried out to re-cover a roof should also include making reasonable improvements to its thermal insulation properties.